-- Elasticsearch is a highly scalable and powerful search engine that can store massive volumes of data and be utilised in a cluster.
+- Elasticsearch is a highly scalable and powerful search engine that can store massive volumes of data and be utilized in a cluster.

 - Logstash is a tool that allows you to fetch data from and send it to a specific location.
 It comes with a large user community and a large number of plugins.

-- Kibana is a graphical user interface for searching, analysing, and visualising massive amounts of complicated data in the Elasticsearch database.
+- Kibana is a graphical user interface for searching, analyzing, and visualizing massive amounts of complicated data in the Elasticsearch database.
 It takes less than 5 minutes to complete the deployment process.

 In most circumstances, Filebeat is used by the ELK stack.
-This tool's goal is to send logs to a certain server.
+This tool's goal is to send logs to a certain server from a logs collector.
 They are placed in an ElasticSearch cluster after being delivered with Filebeat and processed with Logstash.
-The logs are then sent to Kibana for visualisation.
+The logs are then sent to Kibana for visualization.